 You do not have time to fully experience everything onboard the ship

-Spending only three nights in any place is not enough to get the full experience, whether it is a cruise or land-based vacation.
+Spending only three nights in any place is not enough to get the full experience, whether it is a cruise or a land-based vacation.
 With a cruise, though, you also have to keep in mind that you will not be onboard the ship the entire time.
 The majority of your days will be spent ashore.
 Unless, that is, you opt to stay onboard.

 Depending on what you do during the day, you may not have the energy to stay up late for the ship's entertainment.
 If you have been in the sun all day on the beach, perhaps the last thing that sounds appealing is getting dressed up to attend a show.